The Benefits Of Corporate Volunteering - People Development Magazine

 It Attracts Public Support

-High-end outdoor gear company Patagonia is a perfect example of how impactful corporate giving can be.
+High-end outdoor gear company Patagonia is a prime example of the impact that corporate giving can have.
 On Black Friday, they committed to donating 100% of their sales to environmental nonprofits.
 While they initially expected to raise $2 million, the initiative resulted in a whopping $10 million in sales.
 This massive success highlights how public support can soar when a brand authenticates its values with action.

 Patagonia’s reputation for environmental activism made it easy for customers to rally behind its cause, generating significant goodwill.
 Even smaller companies can see similar benefits by aligning their charitable efforts with their brand values and causing their customers to care.